Lemurian-Labs/ll-device/README.md

-# ll-device-test
+# Lemurian Labs device introspection

-Golang application to drive the fsim/VM API
+Golang application to work with a Lemurian Lab perception accelerator device.

+It provides a CLI to interact with the device and to query its capabilities and content.